tiagodavi/dynamic-banking/README.md

   * Use Ecto / PostgreSQL / Ecto Transactions (Multi)
   * Use Ecto or Params to validate user inputs
   * Use individual security for each account
-  * Not allow an account access data of other accounts
+  * Not allow an account to access data of other accounts
-  * Use backoffice as Admin of all accounts
+  * Use back office as Admin of all accounts
   * Use Docker

 ### To start your Phoenix server: